Leicester Belgrave Road railway station: Closure

-The line closed in 1962 but various depots continued in use for a few years using a reinstated connection with the Midland Railway which had last been used for materials delivery during construction.
+The line closed in 1962, but various depots continued in use for a few years using a reinstated connection with the Midland Railway which had last been used for materials delivery during construction.
 The last of these, Catherine Street oil depot, closed on 1 January 1969.

+The site today

-The Leicester station site has been since been developed as a supermarket and adjoining car park.
+The station site has been since been developed as a supermarket and adjoining car park.